Huerte/Gitomation/Inspirational_Quote.md

 ### "Freedom from desire leads to inner peace." - Lao Tzu
 ### "Life is like a wheel.
 Sooner or later, it always comes around to where you started again." - Stephen King
 ### "Every limit is a beginning as well as an ending." - George Eliot
+### "Choose a job you love, and you will never have to work a day in your life." - Confucius